IHE/ITI.PDQm/input/pagecontent/testplan.md

 ## Integration Test Procedure (Interoperability Testing)

 Integration Testing in this context is where two SUT of paired actors test against each other.
-Integration testing is often limited by the capability of the client (Patient Demographics Consumer), which might support only a subset of the semantics required to be supported by the server (Patient Demographics Supplier).
+Integration testing is often limited by the capability of the client (Patient Demographics Consumer), which might support only a subset of the semantics REQUIRED to be supported by the server (Patient Demographics Supplier).
 Full message semantics and failure-modes are generally more thoroughly exercised with unit (conformance) tests.

 The tests listed below are defined in [Gazelle Master Model](https://gazelle.ihe.net/GMM) and are performed by systems testing PDQm at IHE Connectathons.